PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 hard-activation, core, pass-efficiency, architecture, and TensorFlow import blocker sequentially.
 Commit and push only; do not create or update a pull request.

+## Terminal split/conv bridge evidence implementation checkpoint

+Only the split/conv/concat bridge invocation directly after the late QKV cluster now assigns its unchanged result to `_terminal_split_conv_concat_bridge_stats`.
+The earlier invocations of the same owner remain untouched.
+This confines mutation staging to the terminal interval currently being accounted and prevents an ambiguous first-match rewrite.

+The owner call still receives the same ModelIR and Session LayoutState, and the late QKV and Hardswish-SE boundaries remain adjacent.
+Since pruning occurs only after a positive rewrite, the existing counter remains complete evidence.
+The staged result is observation-only and no reconciliation guard changes.

+Focused indexed owner, QKV, and Hardswish-SE coverage is `69 passed in 0.80s`.
+The sequential indexed owner, QKV, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `470 passed in 28.41s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, characterize the late QKV cluster's ordered results and prune behavior.
+Preserve `include_prefix=False`, the optional generic-layout policy, and all three production forms.
+Commit and push only; do not create or update a pull request.